not-so-fat/conjurer/README.md

 ## Usage

-Just by following simple code, you can build prediction pipeline!
+You can build prediction pipeline from multiple data sources with following simple code.
 ```
 from conjurer import (
     eda,
-    feature,
     ml
 )